Katerinajames/class_average_program_in_python/README.md

-In this program we define the grade number we want to ender we append them toa list ,print the on the screen and calculate their average
+In this program we define the grade number we want to ender, we append them to a list ,print them on the screen and calculate their average